CI-Connect/connect-client/README.md

 ============

-Connect Client is the set of programs and files for linking a campus cluster to a [CI Connect] instance such as [OSG Connect].
+Connect Client is the set of programs and files for linking a campus cluster to a [CI Connect] instance such as [OSG Connect] which uses [HTCondor] to submit jobs to the [Open Science Grid].
 Connect Client can be installed by an individual user or by the HPC administrator for system-wide usage.

 Obtaining the Connect Client distribution